Saldenisov/SK-Ana/doc/userManual.md

   - `Generate Report`: generates a .html file containing the results of the analysis.
 You can choose to omit `SVD` or `ALS`.
-To generate and download the report, **`Ctrl+Click`** on `Download` (if you simply click, this will crashe the app and you will loose all your hard work…)
+To generate and download the report, **`Ctrl+Click`** on `Download` (if you simply click, this will crash the app and you will loose all your hard work…)

   - `Get my files`: generates a .zip archive with all the files you